bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 size of union of applicable computer sets of bes fixlets whose ((source severity of it is "Critical") and (current date - source release date of it > 7 * day)) as floating point / size of bes computer set as floating point
 ```

-Computes the ratio of computers which have at least one relevant critical fixlet released more than 1 week ago.
+Calculates the ratio of computers that have at least one relevant critical Fixlet released more than 1 week ago.

 ---